apache/celix/libs/error_injector/README.md

 You only have to:

 1. Implement a simple stub module for your target API under this folder.
+2. Link it into your test executable.
-2. Link it into your test executable **statically**.
+3. Link the code under test into your test executable **statically**.
 Check `test_framework_with_ei` for a way of doing this with minimal CMake duplication.
-3. Specify the target function call you want to injector specific error into with a single function call before the code under test runs.
+4. Specify the target function call you want to injector specific error into with a single function call before the code under test runs.
-4. Disable error injector during the TearDown phase of the test.
+5. Disable error injector during the TearDown phase of the test.
 Forgetting this step may interrupt other tests.

 We have implemented several injectors.